 My dog bed adventure

 When I got my first dog, I thought getting all his gear would be simple and straight forward; dog bed, grooming kit, food, lead, collar, you know, the usual stuff.
-But unfortunately it didn't turn out this way.
+But unfortunately, it didn't turn out this way.
 In fact, it was much more complicated.
 I guess like everything these days, there's a choice to be made.
-The same goes when buying bits for your pet dog, which until recently, I didn't realise.
+The same goes when buying bits for your pet dog, which until recently, I didn't realize.

 Let's take the bedding for example.
-I just wanted a dog bed, something that was sensibly priced that was going to provide my new four legged friend a comfortable and warm place to get some sleep.
+I just wanted a dog bed, something that was sensibly priced that was going to provide my new four-legged friend a comfortable and warm place to get some sleep.
 I pretty much had a good idea in my head of what I was going to go for; something with soft sides, but deep walled.
 He's an Alsatian so it had to be reasonably big too.
 But apart from that I also wanted something that was going to last a while, quality at a reasonable price is what I wanted.

-In the end I settled on a well-priced designer dog bed that cost me the same price as a rubbish one from the local market would've cost, but was a far superior quality.
-As an added bonus, my wife was pleased because apparently the bed's aesthetics (which by my own admission does look fantastic) fitted ideally with our lounge décor.
+In the end, I settled on a well-priced designer dog bed that cost me the same price as a rubbish one from the local market would've cost, but was a far superior quality.
+As an added bonus, my wife was pleased because apparently, the bed's aesthetics (which by my own admission does look fantastic) fitted ideally with our lounge décor.
 I'll just have to wait and see what she says when I move it to where I really want it to go!

 At the end of my doggy bedding adventure I had set out to find something specific with specific requirements in mind, which I achieved, but what I did was look around and didn't jump straight in with whatever I could find first.
-Get yourself online, got hunting around, compare prices, check reviews and you'll find yourself with much better quality dog products at a much more reasonable price.
+Get yourself online, go hunting around, compare prices, check reviews and you'll find yourself with much better quality dog products at a much more reasonable price.